 Gavetti, G., Levinthal, D.A., Rivkin, J.W.: Strategy making in novel and complex worlds: The power of analogy.
 Strategic Management Journal 26, 691-712 (2005)

 Acknowledgements.
-This paper is based on the SIMIAN project (www.simian.ac.uk) funded by the ESRC’s National Centre for Research Methods and resulting in a forthcoming book [24].
+We acknowledge the support of the SIMIAN project (www.simian.ac.uk) funded by the UK Economic and Social Research Council’s National Centre for Research Methods.
+A more detailed version will be included in a forthcoming book [24].